eProsima/Integration-Service-Deprecated/examples/helloworld_to_file/README.rst

 Finally, *create_writer* will return our "not yet implemented" FileWriter: *new FileWriter(name, config)*.

 Let's create the class FileWriter now.
 We need to create both .h and .cpp FileWriter files.
-Take as example the already existing files.
+Take as an example the already existing files.
-Our FileWriter will read the Publisher's configuration (filename, format and append) and will open a *std::ofstream* applying the parsed parameters on each constructor.
+Our FileWriter will read the Publisher's configuration (filename, format and append) and will open an *std::ofstream* applying the parsed parameters on each constructor.
-Then will override the *publish* method to just deserialize the SerializedPayload and write its contens to the opened file.
+Then will override the *publish* method to just deserialize the SerializedPayload and write its contents to the opened file.
-On the destructor the file is closed.
+On the destructor, the file is closed.

 CMakeLists modification